• California Age-Appropriate Design Code Act

 Our 2026 Spring Privacy Report examines key developments shaping the privacy, cybersecurity, and AI landscape this year, along with practical considerations for businesses.
 View the full report here.

-Please join Scott Hall and the Data Privacy team on Tuesday, June 16, 2026 for our Spring Privacy Webinar, where we will discuss these developments in greater detail.
+Please join Scott Hall and the Data Privacy team on Tuesday, June 16, 2026 for our Summer Privacy Webinar, where we will discuss these developments in greater detail.
 RSVP for the webinar here.

 If your company needs assistance with any privacy issues, Coblentz Data Privacy & Cybersecurity attorneys can help.
 Please contact Scott Hall at shall@coblentzlaw.com for further information or assistance.